Telecare and telehealth are two terms that are often used interchangeably, but they actually refer to two different aspects of remote care.

 Telehealth can also help to reduce healthcare costs by reducing the need for in-person visits, hospitalizations, and emergency room visits.
 It can also improve efficiency by allowing healthcare providers to treat more patients in less time.

 We will discuss Telehealth in future articles as it is very different from telecare services as currently offered by Telecare24.
 Telehealth is the future of NHS care for people with long-term conditions, but it is a new technology.
 The industry still has many hurdles to overcome before it can achieve adoption in the NHS.

-Until Telehealth technologies can be proven to reliably improve care, reduce costs and be adopted across the NHS, other proven technologies such as telecare will continue to be the way people are helped to stay independent at home.
+Until Telehealth technologies are proven to reliably improve care, reduce costs, and be adopted across the NHS, other proven technologies such as telecare will continue to support people to remain independent at home.

 Telecare products and services from Telecare24 were showcased at Health Plus Care in the past.
 This year, the Healthcare Show, part of Health Plus Care which is the UK’s leading collaborative event for the entire health and social care community, is going to be held on April 26 and 27, 2023.
 The healthcare professionals who are looking to revolutionise the NHS through the use of data, analytics and technology, can learn more from this event.

 Telecare services are helping literally hundreds of thousands of people in the UK to stay in their own homes.
 Easy to use technology such as that used by Telecare24, helps people live in their own homes with peace of mind.